-Suspect in Pursuit injured in Cass County Crash
+Suspect in Pursuit Injured in Cass County Crash

-A suspect in pursuit has been injured in a Leech Lake Crash.
+A suspect in pursuit has been injured in a crash in Cass County.

 The driver was transferred to a medical facility via North Memorial Air Care.